Phone: (0086) 185-8864-8174 | Email: hello@delphi-fittings.com Request a Quote

 A collection of heavy-duty forged steel NPT and NPTF pipe fittings, including elbows, nipples, and plugs, ready for industrial use.

-Steel NPT & NPTF Pipe Fittings - Wholesale & OEM Supply
+Steel NPT & NPTF Pipe Fittings (SAE J476)

-National Pipe Taper is on damn near every machine in North America, but that doesn't mean it's simple.
-The entire seal relies on brute force—a tapered thread jamming itself into a port.
-If the angles are off, the material is weak, or the threads are cut sloppy, it's going to leak.
-That's a fact.
-We manufacture both standard NPT (which requires sealant) and the tougher NPTF (Dryseal) fittings to the absolute letter of the law—ANSI B1.20.1 and SAE J476.
+National Pipe Taper (NPT) is a foundational component in North American fluid power, but its effectiveness is entirely dependent on manufacturing precision.
+The seal relies on the forceful wedging of tapered threads.
+If the angles are off, the material weak, or the threads poorly cut, it will leak.
+We manufacture both standard NPT (requiring sealant) and the more robust NPTF (Dryseal) fittings to the strict tolerances of ANSI B1.20.1 and SAE J476.

 NPT / NPTF Pipe Fitting Catalog